MRODG/PictoDiary-Privacy-Policy/README.md

-# PictoDiary-Privacy-Policy
+# ODG-Privacy-Policy
-Repo that holds the privacy policy document for the PictoDiary app.
+Repo that holds the privacy policy document for the ODG apps.

-PRIVACY POLICY MODEL FOR PictoDiary
 Released on Sep 10, 2017

-This privacy policy governs your use of the software application PictoDiary (“Application”) for mobile devices that was created by Marios Odigie.
-The Application is PictoDiary is a personal and social platform.
-It's a diary app that allows a user to capture daily activities and memories in writing and in the form of photos and store there an electronic Diary.
+This privacy policy governs your use of the software applications release by ODG Apps developer for mobile devices that was created by Marios Odigie.
+The collection of our current applications are from the Social adn Tools categories.